-The EOS 80D is the latest in a long line of upper entry level / prosumer camera systems that Canon makes.
+The EOS 80D is the latest in a long line of upper entry-level/prosumer camera systems that Canon makes.
 This line is distinct from the Rebel series APS-C camera line-up which includes cameras such as the T5i and the latest T6i.
-The EOS 70D was the latest in this prosumer category till the recently launched 80D took over.
+The EOS 70D was the latest in this prosumer category until the recently launched 80D took over.
 In this comparison article, we are going to look at the Canon EOS 80D versus the EOS 70D.

 The 70D was already a formidable camera, one which many enthusiasts found considerable joy to shoot with.
 It was one of two original cameras that came with the revolutionary dual-pixel CMOS auto-focusing system.

 For some reason, Canon has always been considerate of amateur film-makers, and a testimony to that fact is their continued pursuit to bring in advanced video making features into their APS-C range of cameras.

 The dual-pixel CMOS AF system is a feature that has been tailor-made for videographers.
 This and other features made the EOS 70D a great camera in many ways.
 So, when the 80D was launched everybody thought this would be just a subtle marketing effort, a new name, and some tweaked features.

 Does the EOS 80D justify the investment?
 Let’s find out.